allainerain/insight-lab/README.md

-# 📊 LIDA++: Facilitating Insight Discovery using Large Language Models
+# 📊 InsightLab: Facilitating Insight Discovery using Large Language Models

 This project is build on LIDA.
 LIDA is a library for generating data visualizations and data-faithful infographics.
 LIDA is grammar agnostic (will work with any programming language and visualization libraries e.g. matplotlib, seaborn, altair, d3 etc) and works with multiple large language model providers (OpenAI, Azure OpenAI, PaLM, Cohere, Huggingface).

-LIDA++ aims to improve on the capabilities of LIDA by introducing new modules for insight discovery.
+InsightLab aims to improve on the capabilities of LIDA by introducing new modules for insight discovery.

 > **Original research on LIDA**
 > Details on the original components of LIDA are described in the [paper here](https://arxiv.org/abs/2303.02927) and in this tutorial [notebook](notebooks/tutorial.ipynb).
 See the project page [here](https://microsoft.github.io/lida/) for updates!.